 Note: The WEPC Neighborhood Outreach Ministry does not have a two-person rule in which a child or youth must always be accompanied by at least two adults.
-If a volunteer neighborhood outreach ministry leader is prohibited from meeting alone with individual children or youth, this prohibition does not allow for opportunities for leaders to build trusting relationships with children or youth which are crucial for effective ministry leader and the child or youth.
-No volunteer neighborhood outreach ministry leader and the child or youth.
+If a volunteer neighborhood outreach ministry leader is prohibited from meeting alone with individual children or youth, this prohibition does not allow for opportunities for leaders to build trusting relationships with children or youth which are crucial for effective ministry.
+The notification rule is intended to protect both the volunteer neighborhood outreach ministry leader and the child or youth.
 No volunteer neighborhood outreach ministry leader may meet with a child or youth without advance notification.
 Without this provision a two-person rule would be necessary.